Can You Use Sharpie Ink For Stick and Poke Tattoos?

 Stick and poke tattoos use a single needle and some ink to imprint designs into the skin.
 Some people will attach the needle to something else like a pencil or rod to hold it steady for ease of use.

-Hand-poked tattoos do not penetrate the skin as deeply as tattoos made with a gun, but there is still the risk of infection if the area and tools are not sterilized correctly.
+Hand-poked tattoos do not penetrate the skin as deeply as tattoos made with a gun, yet there is still the risk of infection if the area and tools are not sterilized correctly.
 It is always best to get a hand-poked tattoo from a professional.

 Ink For Stick and Poke Tattoos